MIR-MU/pv211-utils/spreadsheet/README.md

 #### How to set up

-Once in Script editor > Edit > Current project's triggers > New trigger > ..
-time-driven trigger every minute
+Once in the Google Apps Script editor > Triggers > Add trigger > select time-driven trigger every minute

 ## Formulae in cells